kubeflow/website/content/docs/pipelines/preemptible.md

 +++
-title = "Using Preemptible VMs and GPUs" description = "Configuring preemptible VMs and GPUs for Kubeflow Pipelines" weight = 65
+title = "Using Preemptible VMs and GPUs on GCP" description = "Configuring preemptible VMs and GPUs for Kubeflow Pipelines on GCP" weight = 65
 +++